You’ve served your country, now it’s our turn to serve you.

 Before coming to Rush, Edidin received her bachelor’s degree from Middlebury College and her doctorate from Loyola University Chicago, with a focus in children and families.
 She completed her internship and postdoctoral fellowship at the University of Chicago.
 During her fellowship, she worked extensively with homeless youth.
 Edidin has particular interests in the development of executive functioning, psychosocial development, and neurodevelopmental disabilities.

-Oluwatoyin Hines MA, MS, MEd, LPC, AMFT, NCC
+Oluwatoyin O. Hines, MA, MS, MEd, PhD, LCPC, NCC

 “I am passionate about assisting veterans, veterans’ families and veteran communities in their processes of transition, growth, resiliency and wellness.
 Being a member of the team at the Road Home Program enables me to continually support and engage the community of veterans and their families.”